 This Green Peppercorns in Tamarind Gravy is a tangy gravy made with fresh peppers.

-And a new ingredient came to my attention when my help gave me handful of fresh whole peppers.
+And a new ingredient came to my attention when my help gave me a handful of fresh whole peppers.
 I remember seeing these still on trees during my visit to Kerala and seeing them on my oven, took me back to those days.
 I have never used fresh peppercorns, so wasn't sure how to go about using them other than drying them up and use.

-Meanwhile check out this tangy kolambu fit to arose a dying tongue!
+Meanwhile, check out this tangy kolambu fit to arose a dying tongue!

 Pachai Milagu Kara Kulambu ~ Green Peppercorns in Tamarind Gravy!

-Tomato – 1 medium
+- 1 cup Onions

-Chili powder – 1/2 tsp
+- 1/2 tsp Red Chili Powder

-Sambar powder – 1 tsp
+- 1 tsp Coriander Powder

-Salt to taste
+- Salt to Taste

-Oil – 2 -3 tsp
+- 2 to 3 tsp Cooking Oil

-Wash the fresh peppers ensuring the corns don't fall off, keep aside.
+- Wash the fresh peppers ensuring the corns don't fall off, keep aside.

-- Heat a pan with oil, pop the mustard, then add curry leaves. add chopped garlic and onions.
+- Heat a pan with oil, add the mustard, curry leaves, chopped garlic and onions.

-- Add the chili powder, coriander powder and sambar powder.
+- Add the chili powder, coriander powder, and sambar powder.
 Mix everything and allow it to cook for 5 mins in sim.

-- When the gravy reaches the consistency you want, drop in the fresh peppers and cover with a lid and cook on slow flame for 5 mins.
+- When the gravy reaches the consistency you want, drop in the fresh peppers and cover with a lid and cook on a slow flame for 5 to 7 mins.

-Serve with steaming rice
+- Serve with steaming rice.